José María Luis Mora: Career

 Owing to ongoing political unrest Mora became disillusioned with constitutionalism and therefore increasingly focused his sights on breaking the privileged position of the Roman Church and the army.
 Both for fiscal and ideological reasons, he was in favor of expropriating the property of the Roman Catholic Church, which controlled but did not utilize the land it owned.
 Mora wanted to continue reducing the privileged position of the Church in the constitution, and he sought religious freedom and secular education as well.
 When legislation to limit the power of the Church was defeated in 1831, the governor of Zacatecas state held an essay contest with a prize of 2,000 pesos, with contestants to write on the topic of government's right to expropriate church property, a contest Mora won.

 Mora supported vice president Valentín Gómez Farías, who was Antonio López de Santa Anna's running mate.
 Since Santa Anna had no interest in actually serving as president, Gómez Farías was effectively in power and initiated a reform program.
 Gómez Farías appointed Mora to reform education, and Mora opened the first secular school in Mexico City.
 However, Conservatives and the military, led by Antonio López de Santa Anna, opposed the Gómez Farías reform program and forced the vice president to resign in early 1834.

-As a result, Mora went in self-exile to live in Paris, but he continued to comment on the political events in his homeland.
+As a result, Mora went in self-exile to live in Paris, France, but he continued to comment on the political events in his homeland.
 In 1844 President José Joaquín de Herrera appointed him ambassador to the United Kingdom.
 In 1846, after returning to power, President Gómez Farías asked Mora to return to Mexico, but Mora was prevented by the Mexican–American War.
 The war shocked Mora, who admired the American political system.
 Even in 1848, after the war, he was not able to return to Mexico due to health issues, especially tuberculosis.
-He died on the French national holiday (July 14), 1850.
+He died on the French national holiday (July 14), 1850, in Paris.

 In exile, Mora began writing what was envisioned to be a four-volume history of Mexico.
 In it, he articulated particular views on Mexico's past with relevance to the current political situation.
 He was an opponent of all forms of demagoguery but saw the 1810 uprising of Father Miguel Hidalgo that sparked the Mexican War of Independence as a necessary evil.